What Is The Highway 80 Infrastructure?

-There’s also other issues, but in particular, to try to help us stay safe, we know we’re going to get in wrecks out there, we know that these vehicles are not looking out for us.
+There’s also other issues, but in particular, we have to try to help us stay safe.
+We know we’re going to get in wrecks out there and we know that these vehicles are not looking out for us.
 We’re getting numbers that are worse and worse every day especially, this year.

 Europe and Asia are way ahead of us in taking into consideration every time that they create some infrastructure that motorcycle riders, in particular, are going to be safe in whatever they’re designing.